Organic Articles

-The Organic Articles (French: "Les Articles Organiques") was a law administering public worship in France.
+The Organic Articles (French: Articles Organiques) was a law administering public worship in France.

 History

-The Articles were originally presented by Napoléon Bonaparte, and consisted of 77 Articles relating to Catholicism and 44 Articles relating to Protestantism.
+The Articles were originally presented by Napoleon Bonaparte, and consisted of 77 Articles relating to Catholicism and 44 Articles relating to Protestantism.
 It was published as a unilateral addition to the Concordat of 1801, which is also sometimes referred to as the "French Concordat," on 8 April 1802.
 Napoleon had it presented it to the Tribunate and the legislative body at the same time that he had them vote on the Concordat itself.
 It met with opposition from the Catholic Church with Pope Pius VII claiming that the articles had been promulgated without his knowledge.

 Purpose

 Presenting the Organic Articles was Napoleon’s method of granting the Tribunat and the Corps législatif partial control of the concordat in order to help the state monitor any politically harmful Catholic or Protestant movements or activities.
 In 1797, two years before Napoleon seized power, there had been a revolt in the Vendée of lay Catholics which had been brutally suppressed.
 This incident is believed to have inspired the Organic Articles.
-It was also an attempt to prevent any more religious strife in the cities of France.
+It was also an attempt to prevent any more religious strife in French cities.
 For example, Article 45 states, “In cities where there are temples dedicated to different religions, no religious ceremony is to take place outside of the buildings consecrated for Catholic worship.”
 In towns with adherents of different dogmas, public processions were prohibited.